sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 #### M1: Can provide a decorated AST

 The indexer can read produce an in-memory abstract syntax tree from source code input.
 Source code may be read from disk independently of a particular build system.
 This syntax tree should be decorated with symbol and type information (if supported).
-This step should invest a lot of developer energy upfront to evaluate multiple compiler/analysis frontends supporting the target language.
-Choosing a feature-incomplete or unreliable library or framework (such as DXR or Spoon) at this point will dead-end feature development and will cost much more developer energy to fix.
+This is likely the step that will take the longest as the choice of compiler/analysis frontends should be made with care.

 #### M2: Emits documents and ranges